HoltMansfield/dd/DOCS/ai-agent-e2e-workflow.md

 **"net::ERR_CONNECTION_REFUSED"**

-- Dev server not running
+- Test server failed to start
-- Solution: Start `npm run dev`
+- Solution: Check if port 3001 is already in use, or if the build failed

 **"Timeout exceeded"**